 Perelman School of Medicine

-Raina Merchant of the Perelman School of Medicine is quoted about the My Heart Map Challenge.
+Peter Groeneveld of the Perelman School of Medicine expresses doubt about the value of expensive stents.